rascol/Raspberry-Pi-PPS-Client/client/pps-client.md

 ### The NormalDistribParams Utility {#normaldistribparams-utility}

-The distributions obtained in testing pps-client are usually quite narrow which makes it difficult to estimate offset errors and standard deviations.
+The distributions obtained in testing pps-client are usually narrow which makes it difficult to estimate offset errors and standard deviations.
 The `NormalDistribParams` program makes it possible to directly compute these values from the binned values of a sample distribution.
 The program fits an ideal normal distribution to the three binned sample values that wrap around the peak of the distribution.
 While it is always possible to fit a normal distribution to any pair of sample points, only one specific normal distibution will fit three sample points.
-If the sample distribution is not normal, there will be a conformance error in the fit.
-This conformance error is a measure of the reliability of the calculated ideal mean and SD as they applies to the sample distribution.
+Moreover only specific combinations of three sample points will fit a normal distribution with a specific sample size.
+If the sample distribution is not normal, there will be a conformance error which is largest in the fit of the mean.
+The conformance error in the mean is a measure of the reliability of the calculated values of both ideal mean and ideal SD as they apply to the sample distribution.

 The program can be used to determine mean and SD for any of the sample distributions collected in testing pps-client.
 For example, the jitter distribtion in Figure 2a was evaluated for mean and standard deviation by providing the sample numbers for the sample bins around zero like this,

-    RPi-1:~ $ NormalDistribParams 14759 -1 46830 0 15506 1
+    RPi-1:~ $ NormalDistribParams 14759 -1 56810 0 14759 1
     Relative to an ideal normal distribution:
-    mean:  0.010593 error: 0.101348
+    mean:  0.000009 error: 0.003814
-    stddev: 0.665868 error: 0.001647
+    stddev: 0.526684 error: 0.000006
-    Simulation error: 0.000020
+    Simulation error: 0.000016

 In this example, sample numbers were internally normalized to a default total sample size of 86,400.
 But an arbitrary sample size can be provided as an additional entry following the sample counts and bin locations.
 To keep data entry as simple as possible, sample bin locations must be relative to zero.
 For bin locations relative to some other number just treat that number as zero and adjacent bin locations as relative to zero.
 More information can be obtained by running the program without command line arguments.